 ARP guns have a certain element of versatility in the ammunition department.
 The .300 Blackout, .223 Remington, and 5.56 NATO are the common calibers.

-The caliber you’re going to opt for impacts everything – the performance of the gun, the recoil, its range, and the stopping power.
-For instance, many professional hunters choose the ARP gun .300 blackout since it is high-performing and has greater stopping power in suppressed fire.
+The caliber you’re going to opt for impacts everything — the performance of the gun, the recoil, its range, and the stopping power.
+For instance, many professional hunters choose the AR-15 .300 Blackout since it is high-performing and has greater stopping power in suppressed fire.

-“ARP guns that are chambered in .300 Blackout maintain an accuracy of 90% at ranges up to 200 yards, a Ballistics Research & Technology study shows.” – Ballistics Research & Technology
+“ARP guns that are chambered in .300 Blackout maintain an accuracy of 90% at ranges up to 200 yards” — Ballistics Research & Technology

-- ARP Gun No Stock: Most hunters opt for an ARP gun without no stock.
+- ARP Gun No Stock: Most hunters opt for an ARP gun without a stock.
 This is because they want to achieve maximum compactness as well as movability and portability.

 - ARP Gun with Drum: If an ARP gun has an added drum magazine, it increases its ammo capacity significantly.
-This is ideal for longer hunting trips.
+This is used for longer hunting trips.

 - ARP Gun 556: This is in reference to those ARP guns that use 5.56 NATO rounds.
 They are famous for control and the balance of power they provide.